-Part of the reason for my temporal poverty is related to how much I have to work in order to meet my considerable financial commitments.
-If I was responsible for the future of three million refugees in real life, I would probably also resort to salami-slicing or some other illicit scheme capable of financing a revolution.
-However, my daily expenses do not exceed what I can earn through an honest day’s work, therefore I can’t justify obtaining money through illegitimate means.
+Part of the reason for my temporal poverty is related to how much I must work in order to meet my considerable financial commitments.
+If I was responsible for the future of three million refugees in real life, I would probably resort to salami-slicing in the spirit of my animated counterpart, or some other illicit scheme capable of financing a revolution.
+However, my daily expenses do not exceed what I can earn through an honest dayís work, therefore I canít justify obtaining money through illegitimate means.

-I am not asking for much: in fact, the only thing I would ask is for you to remember that I am not a rich man, and even your throwaway change is warmly appreciated.
-Think of the button on the right as a virtual guitar case flung open before someone who is pouring their heart and soul into the music they are sharing with you.
+If you do get something out of reading my thoughts, if you are curious about what I might be able to deliver when I am putting 40 or 50 hours per week into this site, then you have the power to make a difference.
+Even your throwaway change is warmly appreciated: think of the button on the right as a virtual guitar case flung open before someone who is pouring their heart and soul into the music they are sharing with you.

-Even if you have no personal use for this digital concerto, I hope you may be kind enough to help me continue presenting it, for those who may need it while being genuinely unable to contribute themselves.
+Even if you have no personal use for this digital concerto, I hope you may be kind enough to help me continue presenting it, for those who may need it more than you do, while being genuinely unable to contribute themselves.

-*Excluding the occasional nature documentary or science-fiction series which I enjoy with my wife and child.
-However, this comes under the rubric of ‘family movie night’ rather than ‘meaningless waste of time’.
+*Excluding the occasional nature documentary or science-fiction series which I enjoy with my family.
+However, this comes under the heading of Ďquality time with my soní rather than Ďmeaningless waste of timeí.